Teenage Doll: Production

 Roger Corman made the film for syndicates of theater owners, the main ones who were the Woolner Brothers, who had financed Corman's Swamp Women.

 Charles Griffith was hired to write the script, based on an idea by Bernard Woolner.
-He said "They wanted a gang picture, as it was the time of the street gangs and juvenile delinquents.
+He saidThey wanted a gang picture, as it was the time of the street gangs and juvenile delinquents.
 I told them I had one called “The Rat Pack” and they said they wanted a girl gang.
 So I got to work on Teenage Doll, which was Larry Woolner taking the title of [Elia] Kazan’s Baby Doll [1956].
-But the Johnson Bureau, or the Hays Office – I forget which was in at the time – rejected the story."
+But the Johnson Bureau, or the Hays Office – I forget which was in at the time – rejected the story.
 This meant Griffith had to rewrite the script over the weekend:

 In the original version, the girls were all stealing weapons or making weapons in order to kill the good girl...I wrote all these jokes in English to be said in Spanish.
 Roger called up the only Spanish agent around for that and it wound up that they were the best actors in the picture.
 But they were in the background the entire time!
 In the foreground, this Mexican girl makes a potato grenade.
 She sticks a potato peeler in one end for a handle and then a double-edge razor-blade all around the potato so she could just flip the handle and the grenade would hit somebody...Another girl stole her father’s pistol from his holster and, while she’s stealing it from his bed, the phone rings and the father has a conversation on the phone without opening his eyes and hangs up again.
 But the Hays office made me change these things so that they were stealing these weapons to sell for money to get a lawyer to attack the girls in some legal way.
 I mean really obnoxious and really stupid.
 It all had to be redone overnight.

-Filming started 28 February 1957.
+Filming started on February 28, 1957.
 Fay Spain's casting was announced in March.
 Barbara Wilson was cast after Roger Corman saw her in The Man Who Turned to Stone.
 Barbara would later say that Corman was the most professional and work-oriented director she ever worked with.

 The person next door to the filming site for exterior scenes turned on her sprinklers hoping to force Corman to pay to turn them off.
 Her gambit was not successful.